play style

 serious

-this enforced by the "you say it, you do it" rule, if talking with a local ruler you decide to ridicule it, if you say it you do it
+this enforced by the "you say it, you do it" rule, if talking with a local ruler you decide to ridicule the ruler, if you say it you do it,

 if you just want to joke about saying it please don't as that distracts from the flow of the game and the mood of the scene